Bordeaux, the Aquitaine region’s capital, is a city in southwestern France, a UNESCO World Heritage Site.

-What to see in Bordeaux in 1 or 2 days?
+Best Things to Do in Bordeaux in 1 or 2 days

-The first time we went to Bordeaux we arrived in the afternoon/night, with the idea of taking a walk and resting, as our trip was to England and Scotland.
-But we were able to do some sightseeing in Bordeaux and what we saw of the city we loved and on this second trip we spent a little more time.
+The first time we went to Bordeaux, we arrived in the afternoon/night with the idea of taking a walk and resting, as our current trip was in England and Scotland.

-So if you are looking for information on what to see in Bordeaux and what to visit in a day or two in this city, here we tell you.
+So if you are looking for information on what to see in Bordeaux and what to visit in a day or two in this city, this is the right article for you.

-We did the circuit for the UNESCO World Heritage site of Bordeaux, for the places and monuments that led UNESCO to distinguish this city as a World Heritage Site.
+We did the circuit of the UNESCO World Heritage sites of Bordeaux to experience and visit the places and monuments that led UNESCO to distinguish this city as a World Heritage Site.

 Monument des Girondins

-It is preceded by a portico with twelve stone statues, they are nine muses accompanied by Minerva, Venus and Juno.
+A portico precedes it with twelve stone statues; nine muses accompanied by Minerva, Venus, and Juno.
 Access can be done with the City Pass.

-The Church of Notre-Dame has nothing to do with the Parisian of the same name.
-It was built by the Jacobins and has a Baroque style.
+The Church of Notre Dame has nothing to do with the Parisian of the same name.
+It was built by the Jacobins and had a Baroque style.
 The entrance square has been used to shoot several films.

-It is the gateway to the western part of Bordeaux since Roman times.
-The one we see today was built by Voisin between 1748 and 1753.
+It has been the gateway to the western part of Bordeaux since Roman times.
+Voisin built the one we see today between 1748 and 1753.
 It bore the name of Gate of the Dolphin until the French Revolution.

 It’s accessible with the City Pass.